On the stability of the open-string QED neutron and dark matter: Schwinger's QED boson as a relativistic two-body problem in 1+1 dimensions

 As a final check of a faithful representation of the phenomenological two-body model for the Schwinger exact field theory in 1+1 dimensions, we note that they share the distinct property that the mass of the system increases with the increase in the magnitude of the coupling constant, in contrast to a non-confining interaction such as the positronium where the mass of the composite system decreases with the increase in the magnitude of the coupling constant.

 We note from the above solutions of the two-body problem that a fermion-antifermion composite system with the phenomenological QED interaction possesses excited states with a higher number of nodes $n$, in addition to the lowest state with $n=$ 0.
-They represent higher vibrational excitations of the fermion-antifermion system as an open string.
+They represent higher string vibrational excitations of the fermion-antifermion system as an open string.

 As a rough guide for future searches of QED meson states in $(q\bar q)$ composite systems, we can treat the observed X17 state at $E=$ 16.70 MeV \cite{Kra16} to be the lowest band heads of the $(I=0,n=0)$ state, and the E38 state at $E=$ 37.38 MeV \cite{Abr19} to be the lowest band heads of the $(I=1,I_3=0,n=0)$ state respectively.
-We can then use the QED meson solutions as displayed in Fig.\ \ref{linV} and Table I to build on these two band heads semi-empirically an approximate theoretical energy level diagram for QED meson states with higher numbers of nodes $n$, as shown in Fig.\ \ref{spectrum}.
-On the right panel of Fig.\ \ref{spectrum}, we also display the decay energy $E(I=0,n) - E(I=0,n-1)$ in the transition from the $(I=0,n)$ state to the $(I=0,n-1)$ state.
-This decay energy corresponds to the diphoton energy if the $(I=0,n)$ state decays into the $(I,n-1)$ state with the emission of two real or virtual photons as indicated in the diagram Fig.\ \ref{deexcite}(b) and \ref{deexcite}(c) below.
+We can then use the QED meson solutions as displayed in Fig.\ \ref{linV} and Table \ref{tab2} to build on these two band heads semi-empirically an approximate theoretical energy level diagram for QED meson states with higher numbers of nodes $n$, as shown in Fig.\ \ref{spectrum}.
+On the right panel of Fig.\ \ref{spectrum}, we also display the decay energy $E(I=0,n+1) - E(I=0,n)$ for the transition from the $(I=0,n+1)$ state to the $(I=0,n)$ state.
+This decay energy corresponds to the diphoton energy if the $(I=0,n+1)$ state decays into the $(I,n)$ state with the emission of two real or virtual photons as indicated in the diagram Fig.\ \ref{deexcite}(b) and \ref{deexcite}(c) below.
 Future experimental searches for these two-body excited states and their diphoton decays in QED mesons will be of great interest.

-Before we apply the effective interaction to the three quark problem, we wish to examine whether a variational calculation using the effective interaction (\ref{4p1}) will also lead to the same bound state mass for the lowest-energy state.
-We find indeed that the variational calculation can give the correct lowest-energy bound state mass, as shown in Appendix A. This justifies the use of the variational calculations in the three-body problem to obtain the lowest-energy state of a QED neutron in section 6.
+It should be emphasized that the spectrum shown in Fig.\ \ref{spectrum} is useful as an initial guide as many effects such as the fine structure of the states and the deviations from the linear potential shape may modify the spectrum.